d3vmeh/ai-travel-agent-updated/README.md

 - Python 3.12 or higher
 - A Google API key (for Gemini)
-- Amadeus API credentials (for flight search)
+- Amadeus API credentials (for flight and hotel search)

 ### Installation